 - If you are unemployed, adapt an attitude of gratitude for the time you have been gifted; time to explore possibilities you never before imagined.

-May your blessing be many and may you notice them!
+May your blessings be many and may you notice them!
+May you have an attitude of gratitude.
 On that note, how do you develop your attitude of gratitude?
+I am interested!